 - Repayment terms: Personal loan terms usually range from one to seven years, depending on the lender.
 There are also some lenders that offer longer terms than this — for example, if you take out a LightStream loan and use the funds for home improvements, you could have up to 12 years to repay it.

 - Funding: You’ll generally receive your funds from a personal loan within one week, depending on the lender.
 However, some lenders will fund loans as soon as the same or next business day after approval.

 - Unsecured vs. secured: Some personal loans are unsecured, and some are secured.
 When you take out a secured loan, you back it with an asset, which is known as collateral.
 If you fail to repay your loan, the lender can seize the collateral.
 With unsecured loans, you don’t have to post collateral.
 While unsecured loans tend to have a higher interest rate, they’re a lot less risky for you as the borrower.
 You can easily compare rates on unsecured personal loans with Credible.

 While eligibility criteria can vary by lender, there are common personal loan qualifying requirements, including:

 - Good credit: You’ll typically need good to excellent credit to qualify for a personal loan — a good credit score is usually considered to be 700 or higher.
 There are also several lenders that offer personal loans for bad credit, but these loans tend to come with higher interest rates compared to good credit loans.

 - Verifiable income: Some lenders have a minimum income requirement while others don’t — but in either case, you’ll likely need to provide proof of income so the lender knows you’ll be able to afford repayment.

-- Debt-to-income ratio: Your debt-to-income (DTI) ratio is the amount you owe in monthly debt payments compared to your income.
+- Debt-to-income (DTI) ratio: This is the amount you owe in monthly debt payments compared to your income.
 Lenders typically like to see a DTI ratio no higher than 40% — though some lenders might require lower ratios than this.

 Pros of a personal loan